Cap Clouds – What They Are And How They Differ From Lenticular Clouds

 What Is A Cap Cloud

-A cap or pileus cloud is a stationary orographic cloud that forms over a mountain peak when moist air is forced up the windward slopes, and condensation occurs as it flows over the top.
-Unlike lenticular clouds, they form directly over a mountain or high hilltop and have a dome-shaped form.
+Cap or Pileus clouds are defined as stationary orographic clouds that form over a mountain peak when moist air is forced up the windward slopes, and condensation occurs as it flows over the top.
+Unlike lenticular clouds, they form directly over a mountain or high hilltop and have a dome-like shape.

 This cloud is characterized by its unique mushroom or upside-down saucer shape and can always be found over the top or above a mountain peak.